Our story, 2 decades in the making.

 People from around the world gathered at Camp Grounded every year to really experience each other--the people behind the screens.
 No technology, no names, no work talk--just three amazing days of music, fun, and presence.
 Levi and Brooke saw their dream realized.

 Forest brought his startup of 10 people to Camp 2015, and it forever changed his team, leading him to bring 25 from his company the following year.

 Digital Detox was booming, but with the success came a dramatic turn of events that would change everything.
 While in a meeting with his literary agent, Levi experienced migraines and went partially blind.
 After going to the hospital, he was was soon diagnosed with a brain tumor in February of 2016.
 He underwent chemotherapy, and for a brief moment, Levi improved, but fewer than 12 months after his diagnosis Levi passed away at the age of 32.
 Levi’s life was tragically cut short, but in that brief time he managed to touch the lives of thousands and inspire an international community.

 Afterwards, Forest and Brooke reconnected to continue Levi’s vision.
-Forest acquired a majority position in Digital Detox in 2019 taking over as CEO and established the Levi Felix Foundation to further support brain cancer research.
+Forest invests in Digital Detox in 2019 and joins the board.
+The Levi Felix Foundation is launched to further support brain cancer research.